kyy1-cyy/Squire-VR/README.md

 <br>

 * **"Error: null"** — Ensure you have granted "All Files Access" and that the VRP mirrors are currently online.
-* **Cache Progress** — Do not close the app while the local cache progress bar is moving; this ensures your game list is accurate.
+* **Cache Progress** — Do not close the app while the local cache progress bar is moving.
-* **Storage** — If a download fails immediately, check if you have at least 2x the game's size in free space for the extraction process.
+* **Storage** — Ensure you have at least 2x the game's size in free space before downloading.
 </details>

 ---